 There is nothing like a great burger.
 Juicy flavorful meat, cheese, all the toppings–like really who doesn’t crave a good burger?
 So, in the spirit of Oktoberfest, I wanted to make some burgers that celebrate sausage and beer.
 So, a bratwurst burger with caramelized onions, sauerkraut, and Muenster cheese was made!

 I gained some inspiration from Milena and Cris over at Craft Beering.
 Great food that is cooked with beer!
 Paired with beer!
 All things craft beer!
 Check them out.

 Whole grain mustard and Muenster cheese.
 Check, check.

 This recipe comes together quickly.
-The beer braised onions is what takes a little bit of time.
+The beer-braised onions is what take a little bit of time.
 When cooking the sauerkraut, make sure to drain it well.
 I just sat it in a strainer to get most of the liquid out.

 - 1 1/2 pound ground pork

 - 1/4 teaspoon ground nutmeg